KenKundert/emborg/doc/commands.rst

     $ emborg manifest

 This outputs the files in the order and with the format produced by Borg.
+The lines are green if the corresponding file is healthy, and red if it is broken (see *Borg* for more information on broken files).

 ::

     $ emborg manifest -l
     $ emborg manifest -n

-These use the Borg order but shorten the lines by reducing the amount of fields they contain.
+These use the Borg order but change the amount of information shown.
 With ``-l`` the *long* format is used, which by default contains the size, the date, and the path.
 With ``-n`` the *name* is used, which by default contains only the path.

 Finally::